Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Personal Data and GDPR/01_Personal-Data-and-GDPR.md

 **Exercise:**

-- The instructor can use Resource 13 or excerpts of Resource 14 to prepare an exercise where learners can discuss the different types of personal data and the how easy it is to overlook different kinds of personal data.
+- The instructor can use Resource&nbsp;13 or excerpts of Resource&nbsp;14 to prepare an exercise where learners can discuss the different types of personal data and the how easy it is to overlook different kinds of personal data.
 The instructor can have a discussion around how small pieces of information when combined can lead to privacy risks for an individual.
 The purpose of the exercise is to deepen the learners understanding of personal data before moving to the next module where practical aspects of preserving the privacy of data subjects will be discussed.
     - This exercise is meant to introduce learners to the complexity of the GDPR, without going into detail on each point unless specifically required by their home institutions or roles, and the session is designed to cover more depth.
-The instructor can re-use a case study with prompts to help learners make their own assessment of the case study (Resource 1 Module 6 on complex cases can be used for this exercise, there are already questions embedded into the cases which the instructor can use as discussion points).
+The instructor can re-use a case study with prompts to help learners make their own assessment of the case study (Resource&nbsp;1 Module&nbsp;6 on complex cases can be used for this exercise, there are already questions embedded into the cases which the instructor can use as discussion points).
 - An additional exercise can be facilitated if there is time.
-Present and discuss various case studies (Resource 4) and discuss the case before providing the learners with the actions taken by the Data Protection Commission on these cases.
+Present and discuss various case studies (Resource&nbsp;4) and discuss the case before providing the learners with the actions taken by the Data Protection Commission on these cases.

 ### Resources